NextSDS Logo

 Specific hazards

-Nitrogen oxides (NOx) Hydrogen chloride gas Ambient fire may liberate hazardous vapours.
+Nitrogen oxides (NOx), Hydrogen chloride gas, Ambient fire may liberate hazardous vapours.
 Container explosion may occur under fire conditions.
-May explode when heated.
+Not combustible.
+Risk of dust explosion.
+In the event of decomposition: danger of explosion!

 Instructions